 There are two types of MRTP orders the FDA may issue: a "risk modification" order or an "exposure modification" order.
-We had requested both types of orders.
+We had requested both types of orders for IQOS 2.4 and an initial selection of 3 consumables' variants.
 After review, the FDA determined that the evidence did not support issuing a "risk modification" order at this time but that it did support issuing an "exposure modification" order for the product.
 This determination included a finding that issuance of the exposure modification order is expected to benefit the health of the population as a whole.